codefresh-io/docs.codefresh.io/_docs/products/manage-products/configure-product-settings.md

 toc: true
 ---

-After creating a product, configure metadata, promotion settings, and flows for the Product and the applications connected to it through Product Settings.
+After creating a product, configure metadata, Promotion Settings, and Promotion Flows for the Product and the applications connected to it through Product Settings.

-This article describes
+This article describes how to configure the different Product Settings:

 * [Assign applications](#copy-product-annotation-to-connect-applications)

 [Define Promotion Flows](#define-promotion-flows)
 [Define Promotion Settings]()

-For deta
+For conceptual information on the

-Form & YAML modes
+##### Form & YAML modes
-As with most entities, you have the option to configure Product Settings in Form or YAML modes, and switch between them seamlessly during configuration.
+As with most entities, you have the option to configure Product Settings in Form or YAML modes, and switch seamlessly between them during configuration.
 If you are more comfortable with YAML, see our Product CRD w